-- (1) MBbl equivalents ("MBOE") converted at a rate of six MMcf per one MBbl. - (2) Our estimated net proved reserves were prepared by Ryder Scott as of June 30, 2011 and are based on reference oil and natural gas prices.
+- (1) Our estimated net proved reserves were prepared by Ryder Scott as of June 30, 2011 and are based on reference oil and natural gas prices.
 In accordance with applicable rules of the SEC, the reference oil and natural gas prices are derived from the average trailing twelve-month index prices (calculated as the unweighted arithmetic average of the first-day-of-the-month price for each month within the applicable twelve-month period), held constant throughout the life of the properties.
-The reference prices were \$86.60/Bbl for oil and \$4.00/MMBtu for natural gas for the twelve months ended June 30, 2011. - (3) Our reserves and production are reported in two streams: crude oil and liquids-rich natural gas.
+The reference prices were \$86.60/Bbl for oil and \$4.00/MMBtu for natural gas for the twelve months ended June 30, 2011. - (2) Our reserves are reported in two streams: crude oil and liquids-rich natural gas.
 The economic value of the natural gas liquids in our natural gas is included in the wellhead natural gas price.
 The reference prices referred to above that were utilized in the June 30, 2011 reserve report prepared by Ryder Scott are adjusted for natural gas liquids content, quality, transportation fees, geographical differentials, marketing bonuses or deductions and other factors affecting the price received at the wellhead.
-The adjusted reference prices in the Permian area were \$7.07/Mcf and \$6.79/Mcf for the legacy Laredo and Broad Oak properties, respectively, and \$4.84/Mcf in the Anadarko Granite Wash - (4) See below for more information regarding the processes and criteria through which these potential drilling locations were identified. - (5) Includes our acreage in the gas prone Eastern Anadarko (45,281 net acres) and Central Texas Panhandle (54,213 net acres), as well as the Dalhart Basin, which is a new exploration effort (73,824 net acres) targeting liquid rich formations that are less than 7,000 feet in depth.
+The adjusted reference prices in the Permian area were \$7.07/Mcf and \$6.79/Mcf for the legacy Laredo and Broad Oak properties, respectively, and \$4.84/Mcf in the Anadarko Granite Wash area. - (3) MBbl equivalents ("MBOE") converted at a rate of six MMcf per one MBbl. - (4) See below for more information regarding the processes and criteria through which these potential drilling locations were identified. - (5) Represents the number of identified potential drilling locations to which proved undeveloped reserves are attributable. - (6) Our average daily production volumes are reported in two streams: crude oil and liquids-rich natural gas.
+The economic value of the natural gas liquids in our natural gas is included in the wellhead natural gas price. - (7) Includes our acreage in the gas prone Eastern Anadarko (37,285 net acres) and Central Texas Panhandle (48,012 net acres), as well as the Dalhart Basin, which is a new exploration effort (74,057 net acres) targeting liquid rich formations that are less than 7,000 feet in depth.

 We have assembled a multi-year inventory of development drilling and exploitation projects as a result of our early acquisition of technical data, early establishment of significant acreage positions and successful exploratory drilling.
 We plan to continue our conventional vertical drilling programs, especially in the Permian Basin, and to further de-risk our rapidly emerging horizontal plays in both the Permian and Anadarko Basins.
-As of October 1, 2011, we have a total of 15 operated drilling rigs running.
-Ten of these rigs are working on our properties in the Permian Basin, eight of which are drilling vertical wells and two are drilling horizontal wells.
-The other five rigs are operating on our properties in the Anadarko Granite Wash, three of which are drilling horizontal wells, and two are drilling vertical wells.
+As of November 25, 2011, we have a total of 16 operated drilling rigs running.
+Ten of these rigs are working on our properties in the Permian Basin, seven of which are drilling vertical wells and three are drilling horizontal wells.
+Five rigs are operating on our properties in the Anadarko Granite Wash, three of which are drilling horizontal wells, and two are drilling vertical wells.
+We also have one rig drilling in the Dalhart Basin.